 NETGEAR Nighthawk X4S R7800 (OpenWrt compatible)

 The Nighthawk X4S has been rated highly by the SmallNetBuilder site, which we have a lot of respect for due to their extensive testing and telling things as they are.
 In its Router Ranker, the Nighthawk X4S is currently rated first in the ‘5GHz Average Throughput’ category, ahead of some much more expensive alternatives.
 In testing, SmallNetBuilder achieved a close-range throughput of over 500 Mbps.
+Our own testing reveals consistent ‘close-range’ throughputs (measured using iPerf3) of 600-650 Mbps.
 It can be purchased for well under £200.

 Of particular significance, OpenWrt has pre-built packages for controlling bufferbloat when working as a router.
 As discussed in our How to Fix Bufferbloat article, Smart Queue Management (SQM) can substantially reduce latency bursts caused by bufferbloat and current versions of OpenWrt have both FQ_CoDel and CAKE SQM built in.